The design process in a nutshell: create choices, make choices. Brainstorming is what you do to create choices.

 Conducting Group Brainstorms

-Conducting brainstorms in groups is nearly always better than going it alone., making it hard to explore a space all by yourself.
+Conducting brainstorms in groups is nearly always better than going it alone.
+You don't know what you don't know, making it hard to explore a space all by yourself.
 A diversity of perspecives will create syntheses that no one person could have created alone.

 Two key challenges to brainstorming in groups are setting up the ground rules so the brainstorm doesn't devolve into a critiquing session, and coming to consensus.